Aimrank/Aimrank.Web/README.md

 3. Install Sourcemod
 4. Copy server configuration files
 5. Start web server listenning for game events
+6. Start CS:GO server and stream logs to the browser

 ## How to run